albertpastrana/uscala/result/README.md

 It's an alternative to `Either`, the equivalent of `Xor` in Cats or `\/` in Scalaz and its name is inspired by Rust's `Result`.

+Note that `Either` in scala 2.12 will be right biased so Result won't be probably needed anymore.